Skip to content

 1. Use a dedicated time tracking app

-Time trackers can be manual or automatic.
+In contrast, dedicated time trackers can be manual or automatic.
 A manual time tracking solution lets you add time entries or use a start/stop timer to record your time.

 Automated time tracking tools run in the background, recording time spent on different tasks, websites, and apps to eliminate the need for manual entries.

-A user-friendly tool like Toggl Track makes it easy to track time using the Timer or manual mode.
+A user-friendly tool like Toggl makes it easy to track time using the Timer or manual mode.

 The Timer mode means all you need to do is start the timer to record your time.